 - Allows easy creating and editing of reference styles

-EndNote also provides an online version however the functionality is more limited than the desktop version [needs amending].
-For example, you can’t edit styles in Endnote online and storage is limited to 50,000 records.
+EndNote also provides an online version (see EndNote Online).
+However, the functionality is more limited than the desktop version – for example, you can’t edit styles in Endnote online and storage is limited to 50,000 records or 2gb.

 Help and support

-Assistance with EndNote is available from the RMIT Library online via Ask the Library and the EndNote subject guide, and one-on-one and advanced support is available via the research consultation form.
+Assistance with EndNote is available from the RMIT Library online via Ask the Library and the EndNote subject guide, and one-on-one and advanced support is available via the request research advice page.
 There are many online tutorials available from Endnote’s website, as well as a very useful YouTube channel.